UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

 These values are being kept because they may be helpful to users in finding specific materials.
-For instance, while :code:`@type="pid"` identifiers will no longer be the primary identifiers on UTK's next digital collections platform, they could be used to identify cited resources that have broken links.
+For instance, while :code:`@type="pid"` identifiers will no longer be the primary identifiers on UT's next digital collections platform, they could be used to identify cited resources that have broken links.
 Many of the identifiers associated with Special Collections allow users to see how the same resource might be referenced within finding aids.
 Have :code:`@type="opac"` identifiers helps staff at UTK know immediately whether a resource has a MARC record, which could prove useful if descriptive metadata is needed in this